kemanedonfack/aws-serverless-web-application/README.md

 Scroll down and click on **Add rules**.

-Ensure that requests not matching any rules are Allowed.
-To do this, select **Allow** under the **Default action** section.
+To ensure that requests not matching any rules are allowed, select **Allow** under the **Default action** section.

 ![rules](./images/12.png)

 Click on `Next` until you reach the end, leaving the default settings as they are.
-Finally, review your configurations and click on **Create web ACL.**
-Our web ACL has been created
+Finally, review your configurations and click on**Create web ACL.** Your web ACL has been created.

 ![rules](./images/13.png)

 ### Setting up CloudFront distribution for the S3 bucket

-On the AWS Management Console and navigate to the **AWS CloudFront service**
+Navigate to the **AWS CloudFront service** in the AWS Management Console.

 ![cloudFront](./images/14.png)

-Click on **Create Distribution** to create a CloudFront distribution.
+Click on **Create Distribution** to create a new CloudFront distribution.
 In the Create Distribution interface, click on the `Origin Domain` field and select the previously created S3 bucket.

 ![cloudFront](./images/15.png)